 Congress has posted Mark Zuckerberg’s prepared testimony online ahead of a Wednesday hearing.
 The seven-page statement starts with an apology from Zuckerberg, saying, “That was a big mistake.
 It was my mistake, and I’m sorry” he says that Facebook failed to take a broad enough view of its responsibilities.
 He continues, “I started Facebook, I run it,” and that it is he who is responsible for everything that happens here.

 It’s one of two Capitol Hill appearances for the Facebook Founder and CEO this week.
-Zuckerberg will be testifying before the US House of Representatives Committee on Energy and Commerce on Wednesday after he faces another hearing in the Senate on Tuesday.
+Zuckerberg will be testifying before the US House of Representatives Committee on Energy and Commerce on Wednesday after facing another Senate hearing on Tuesday.

-This week’s hearing by Zuckerberg will be his first opportunity to address privacy policies before lawmakers as well as making his first appearance in Congress.
+This week’s hearing by Zuckerberg will be his first opportunity to address privacy policies before lawmakers as well as make his first appearance in Congress.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free